StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-docker.md

     - "/etc/sts-agent/conf.d/splunk_metric.yaml:/etc/stackstate-agent/conf.d/splunk_metric.d/splunk_metric.yaml"
     ```

+Now that you have the snippet above keep it on the side, we will use it in the Docker-Compose file

 {% hint style="info" %}
-**This step is only required if you have Splunk Topology Check enabled**
+### 2B. **This part is only required if you have Splunk Topology Check enabled**

 - Edit the check configuration file `/etc/sts-agent/conf.d/splunk_topology.yaml` and replace all occurrences of the following items
   - `default_polling_interval_seconds` replace with `collection_interval`